Disability Tax Credit (DTC)

 In Canada, individuals living with disabilities often face unique financial challenges.
 To alleviate some of these burdens, the Canadian government offers support through programs like the Disability Tax Credit (DTC).

-In this article, we’ll break down everything you need to know about the DTC, including eligibility criteria, required documentation, and how KATA Accounting Solutions can assist you in maximizing your tax benefits.
+We break down the 2025 and 2026 updates, required documentation, and how KATA Accounting Solutions can assist you in maximizing your benefits.

 Understanding the Disability Tax Credit (DTC)